plausible/docs/docs/integration-guides.md

 [Here's how to get started with our WordPress plugin](https://plausible.io/wordpress-analytics-plugin)

+## Swift
+* [PlausibleSwift](https://github.com/nickoneill/PlausibleSwift) - An implementation of Plausible Analytics pageview and event tracking for Swift.
+Built and maintained by [Nick O'neill](https://github.com/nickoneill)

 ## iOS apps and widgets for quick overview of your stats

 * [Glance for Plausible](https://testflight.apple.com/join/hG0MV7FC): A small app which lets you view your Plausible stats right on your iOS device.
 Built and maintained by Alexander Weiß.